-The work of Basim Magdy analyses contemporary representational regimes by staging experiences grounded in hybrid spatial, temporal and social co-ordinates.
-His films, photographies and paintings create fluid environments, challenging the stable understanding of these concepts.
+The work of Basim Magdy analyses contemporary representational regimes by staging experiences grounded in hybrid spatial, temporal, and social co-ordinates.
+His films, photographs and paintings create fluid environments, challenging the stable understanding of these concepts.